cointastical/P2P-Trading-Exchanges/README.md

 # P2P-Trading-Platforms
 Person-to-Person bitcoin Trading Platforms

-Following is a list of P2P trading exchanges (also referred to as P2P platforms) for trading Bitcoin.
+Following is a list of P2P Trading Platforms (also referred to as P2P exchanges) for trading Bitcoin.
 Common payment methods include bank transfer, cash deposited in the seller's bank account, in-person cash (face-to-face) trades as well as payment networks such as Zelle, Alipay, even Cash App and PayPal, for example.

 Any that I am missing?